tc39/proposal-smart-pipelines/readme.md

-This is the [smart part of the pipe operator][smart body syntax], which can distinguish between a [bare style][] and the usual `#`-using [topical style][] using a simple rule: only identifiers, dots, and `new`; no parentheses, brackets, braces, or other operators.
+This is the [smart part of the pipe operator][smart body syntax], which can distinguish between a [bare style][] and the usual `#`-using [topical style][] by using a simple rule: only identifiers, dots, and `new`; no parentheses, brackets, braces, or other operators.

 <td>